marcboeker/mongolicious/README.md

 # mongolicious

-Mongolicious provides an easy way to backup your Mongo datebases to S3.
+Mongolicious provides an easy way to backup your Mongo databases to S3.

 ## Installation